 Stuck at home with a soap-opera watching Grandma at age 3?
 Mingle enough with surrounding families and they'll entertain you and feed you lunch.

 Tensions flying high in my parents' highly conflictual marriage?
-Mingle with ANY neighborhood kid that will bite...then play 'til the lights go out.
+Mingle with ANY neighborhood kid that will bite...then play 'til street lights come on.

 Parents divorce and I move out of state at THE WORST and most AWKWARD age EVER?
 Mingle your way into the hearts of some better-feeling families so that you're welcome 24/7.